stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 The standard database DTD is logically separated into four different parts:

-* service taxonomy  based on the Core Enterprise Service Framework (CESF)
+* service taxonomy on the C3 taxonimy baseline 1 dated june 15, 2012
 * standard selection
 * standard and profile description
 * community of interest profiles